 Transcription factors are usually class-specific genes.
 TF recognize and bind to specific sequences near the start site of transcription.

-- The sequences to which the transcription factors gene promoters bind class I vary tremendously from organism to organism.
+- The sequences to which the transcription factors gene promoters bind to class I vary tremendously from organism to organism.

 - Transcription factors of the class II genes are joined to promoter sequences located upstream of the site of transcription initiation.
 The TATA box is the most common.